 When we think of pandemics, we often think of illnesses like the coronavirus.
-But there are two more national pandemics that deserve more attention.
+But two more national pandemics deserve more attention.
 We are referring to obesity and its close cousin, type 2 diabetes.

-Obesity and type 2 diabetes go hand in hand.
-Currently, there are more than 30 million Americans diagnosed with diabetes and another 87 million have been diagnosed with obesity.
-Combined, the two diseases cause a variety of complications, some of which occur in the brain.
-For example, neuropathy (nerve damage) can result from obesity and diabetes, which is characterized by numbness and tingling, and sometimes pain.
+More than 30 million Americans are diagnosed with diabetes, and another 87 million have been diagnosed with obesity.
+The two diseases cause various complications, some of which occur in the brain.
+For example, neuropathy (nerve damage) can result from obesity, and diabetes is characterized by numbness, tingling, and sometimes pain.

 The good news is that bariatric (weight loss) surgeries like the sleeve gastrectomy (gastric sleeve) can help!

 Diabetes affects more than 150 million people all around the world.
 That number is only expected to increase in the coming years.
 90% of people with diabetes have Type 2, which is associated with obesity .
 Type 2 diabetes can also result from a lack of physical activity, a family history of the disease, and advanced age.

 Unlike Type 1 diabetes, in which the pancreas fails to produce adequate amounts of insulin, the pancreas in Type 2 patients produces enough insulin, but the body cannot use it.
 Experts are still unclear why the body cannot use insulin production in Type 2 diabetics.
 What we do know is that the condition can worsen.
 Patients affected by advanced-stage diabetes can experience heart and blood vessel disease, blindness, stroke, kidney failure, amputation, and (as we’ve already established) nerve damage.

 Neuropathy is often the first sign that Type 2 diabetes is worsening.

 How Do You Know If You Have Obesity & Diabetes-Related Neuropathy?